Holworth/Notes/readme.md

 **WARNNING: IF YOU ARE CURRENT TAKING CS CLASSES IN UCAS, YOU MAY BE CHARGED WITH PLAGIARISM FOR COPYING SOURCE CODES FROM THIS PROJECT.**

+> I have warned you. -- Xun Lu

 ## MAINTAINMENT

 This project is maintained by auto-run shellscript in `/dev`.